 Glen Aubrey’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The percentage of adults in Glen Aubrey with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.03% of adults in Glen Aubrey have a bachelor's degree or advanced degree.
+The citizens of Glen Aubrey are slightly less educated than the national average of 21.84% for the average city or town: 15.03% of adults in Glen Aubrey have a bachelor's degree or advanced degree

 The per capita income in Glen Aubrey in 2022 was $39,973, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $159,892 for a family of four.
 However, Glen Aubrey contains both very wealthy and poor people as well.